ckrilow/dev-ckrilow/README.md

 # Git branches

 Branching is how git actually tracks code development.
 For more information, see the [Git Branch Tutorial](https://www.atlassian.com/git/tutorials/using-branches) on Atlassian.
-If you want to add a new feature, module, or fix a bug, a common work flow would look like this:
+If you want to add a new feature, pipeline, or fix a bug, a common work flow would look like this:

 ```bash
 # Update your local copy of the master branch to make sure you are getting the most up-to-date code